AriRice/Leiothlypis_first_chapter/README.md

 I didn't put any methods on Github because it was very straightforward and ultimately didn't tell me anything.

 # D and fd statistics (ABBA-BABA tests)
+There are two ways in which we did this.
 # With D-suite
 1. Go to the 11_ABBA_BABA folder and create the following files, scripts, and directories: (a) species_tree.nwk, (b) test_trios.txt, (c) the three helper files (same ones from the 06_phylogenies_and_summstats directory), (d) Leio_Sets.txt, (e) Dsuite_by_chromosome.sh, (f) Dsuite_by_windows.sh, (g) Dstats_by_chromosome (directory), (h) Dstats_by_windows (directory).